 EV is a lifelong condition.
 Although surgery can usually remove lesions temporarily, they often return.

 One of the greater concerns with EV is the increased risk of skin cancer.
-As many as 50 percent of people with EV have lesions that turn cancerous.
+As many as of people with EV have lesions that turn cancerous.
 Research suggests that this typically occurs between the ages of 40 and 50.

 Your skin cancer risk may be based on the type of HPV infection involved.
 Most of the skin cancers associated with EV contain HPV types 5, 8, 10, and 47.
 HPV types 14, 20, 21 and 25 are usually benign.